 Option 1: Keep Your IT Team In-House

-In-house IT employees may seem like the best option to keep your business running, with someone always available in the office to keep everyone’s printers running and passwords up to date.
+Internal IT departments may seem like the best option to keep your business running, with someone always available in the office to keep everyone’s printers running and passwords up to date.

 But, this method often comes at a serious cost, depending on where your business is located.